smbwain/rearg/README.md

 rearg.expand(pattern, func)
 ------

 Extend wrapper is used when you want to keep original order of arguments, but you want let caller to miss some of them.
-Just use question mark for optional params in pattern.
+Just use question mark after optional params in pattern.
 This wrapper throws error, if passed arguments couldn't be interpreted due to pattern.

 ###E.g.